-This post provides insights on the new features available in Cinegy Convert v11.
-With powerful pre- and post-scripting events it is possible to extend your workflow way further the out-of-the-box functionality, for example, automatically publish videos on Facebook on user’s behalf.
-Source codes are also available for the reference.
+This post provides insights into the new features available in Cinegy Convert v11.
+With powerful pre- and post-scripting events, it is possible to extend your workflow way further beyond the out-of-the-box functionality, for example, automatically publish videos on Facebook on a user’s behalf.
+Source codes are also available for reference.

 Introduction